jamesmh/coravel/Docs/Queuing.md

 ## On App Closing

-When your app is stopped, Coravel will attempt to gracefully wait until the last moment and:
+When your app is stopped, Coravel will attempt to gracefully wait until the last moment and consume any tasks remaining in the queue.

-- Run the scheduler once last time
-- Consume any tasks remaining in the queue

 You shouldn't have to worry about loosing any queued items.